susanavenda/data_cambridge/README.md

 ## Master Decision Logic Flow

-This framework is used throughout the activities to select the appropriate statistical test.
+The following diagram illustrates the end-to-end framework used to select the appropriate statistical test based on data types and business goals.

 ```mermaid
 graph TD